Gurupushpam/github-slideshow/- post/0000-01-02-Gurupushpam.md

 layout: slide
-title:"welcome to our second slide!" your text
+title:"Welcome to our second slide!" your text
 ...